miklevin/MikeLev.in/fasthtml.md

 </html>{% endraw %}
 ```

-3. In your FastAPI application, you set up Jinja2Templates and use it to render these templates:
+3. In your FastAPI application, you set up Jinja2Templates (more noise) and use it to render these templates:

 ```python
 from fastapi import FastAPI, Request